LxiStandard/.github/README.md

 ~~~
 Note that as of 2022-08-08 it  appears that public organizations
-cannot display an organizatino README.md on the home page.
+cannot display an organizations README.md on the home page.

 This is a placeholder till then.
 Obviously, if it starts working
 this comment should be deleted :)